 20.3.20.5.3 CCA sensitivity in 20 MHz

-, For an HT STA with the operating channel width equal to 20 MHz, the start of a valid 20 MHz HT signal at a receive level equal to or greater than the minimum modulation and coding rate sensitivity of –82 dBm shall cause the PHY to set PHY-CCA.indication(BUSY) with a probability > 90% within 4 s.
+If dot 11DynamicSensitivityControlImplemented is false, for an HT STA with the operating channel width equal to 20 MHz, the start of a valid 20 MHz HT signal at a receive level equal to or greater than the minimum modulation and coding rate sensitivity of –82 dBm shall cause the PHY to set PHY-CCA.indication(BUSY) with a probability > 90% within 4 s.
 The receiver shall indicate a channel busy condition for any signal 20 dB or more above the minimum modulation and coding rate sensitivity (–82 + 20 = –62 dBm) in the 20 MHz channel.

 “ANY SIGNAL” would mean energy or Wi-Fi signals.
 Is this a regulatory requirement or can we change it?
 In 2.4GHz band we do have the -58dBm ETSI requirement so in the DSC section we have specified that for the 2.4GHz band.

+If dot 11DynamicSensitivityControlImplemented is true, for an HT STA with the operating channel width equal to 20 MHz, the start of a valid 20 MHz HT signal at a receive level equal to or greater than the CS/CCA threshold as derived following the procedures given in clause 10.xx shall cause the PHY to set PHY-CCA.indication(BUSY) with a probability > 90% within 4 us.

-An HT STA that does not support the reception of HT-GF format PPDUs shall indicate a channel busy condition PHY-CCA.indication(BUSY)) for any valid HT-GF signal in the 20 MHz channel at a receive level equal to or greater than –72 dBm.
+If dot 11DynamicSensitivityControlImplemented is false, an HT STA that does not support the reception of HT-GF format PPDUs shall indicate a channel busy condition PHY-CCA.indication(BUSY)) for any valid HT-GF signal in the 20 MHz channel at a receive level equal to or greater than –72 dBm.

 Not sure where -72dB comes from except 10dB above the minimum.